Short Essays - And Brief Thoughts

 Seeds of Hope

 I was talking with a friend about spirituality becoming less about belief and behavior and more about a change in our being.
 For me, it involves a core-level transformation at the level of consciousness, and the unleashing of deeper energies of the psyche.
 A transition from the rational mind to a much a more authentic part of our being – a reality that lies beyond the personality and individual identity.
-Surrendering into these depths then leads one on a journey of healing and transformation, with the intellect acting as servant rather than ruler.
+Surrendering into these depths, one is led on a journey of healing and transformation, with the intellect acting as servant rather than ruler.

 My experience is that this process also occurs in unison with the awakening of a greater creativity, which flows spontaneously from this inner fountain.
 The death of the limited 'self', then leading to a fuller and more abundant life.
 The irony is that for many of us, the catalyst for this rebirth is a great tragedy, or loss, which shakes us to the very core.
 It seems that the old foundation must be rattled for something greater to pierce through the cracks.
 Or as the 13th century poet Rumi said, “the wound is the place where the light enters”